allcentury/being-an-engineering-leader/me_you_us.md

 #### Feedback

 During our first few sessions I will ask how you like to receive feedback.
 First tell me if you prefer async or sync feedback and how you want it delivered, verbally or in writing.
 In my view the sooner I can give feedback the better, but I've managed some folks who prefer to wait until the weekly 1:1's.
 I'm flexible here.
-Feedback is a great way for me to help you grow further both personally and progressionally, while also giving you more self awareness.
+Feedback is a great way for me to help you grow further both personally and professionally, while also giving you more self awareness.

 I have a format I like to follow for our 1:1's but I'm open to tailoring it to your needs.
 First, you and I share 1 doc (it's in the cal invite) and during the week you and I are both adding to it.
 Example: